 River Description Clarks Fork Yellowstone River, Gardiner Ranger District Geographic Area Absaroka Beartooth Mountains Is River Free-Flowing?
-Yes Potential Outstandingly Remarkable Value(s) Scenery Region of Comparison Greater Yellowstone Area plus Pryor Mountains Eligible Segments Wild - From the boundary with the Shoshone National Forest in wilderness area, and from the wilderness boundary to the bridge at Clarks Fork Trailhead and picnic area.
-Recreational - From bridge to confluence with the Broadwater Creek.
-Miles of each Segment Wild = 2.15 miles; Recreational = 0.40 mile Tentative Classification Wild - From the Shoshone National Forest boundary within the wilderness area Recreational - From wilderness boundary to confluence with the Broadwater Creek Counties Park County, Montana Identified in Previous Eligibility Studies?
+Yes Potential Outstandingly Remarkable Value(s) Scenery Region of Comparison Greater Yellowstone Area plus Pryor Mountains Eligible Segments Wild - From the Shoshone National Forest boundary within the wilderness area Recreational - From wilderness boundary to confluence with the Broadwater Creek Miles of each Segment Wild = 1.85 miles; Recreational = 0.70 mile Tentative Classification Wild - From the Shoshone National Forest boundary within the wilderness area Recreational - From wilderness boundary to confluence with the Broadwater Creek Counties Park County, Montana Identified in Previous Eligibility Studies?
 Yes Outstandingly Remarkable Values Resource Description Scenery This outstandingly remarkable value is in both segments.
 Roughly paralleling the Beartooth Scenic Byway, the Clarks Fork of the Yellowstone, from its confluence with the Broadwater River downstream to the Wyoming border, provides an extremely unique mix of a visually thrilling river and intriguing historic features.
 Easily visible are remnants of the unique historic low head dam (breached long ago) and flume that formerly carried water to the 1916 power plant to supply electricity to the mining operations.
 At the Clarks Fork Trailhead and picnic area, the boulders and outcrops form a scenic low waterfall across the entire channel that, along with the conifer trees, frame iconic Granite Peak in the distance.
 Immediately below the pond at the base of that waterfall, the granite walls confine the river, forming some breathtaking cascades.
 As the river continues it continues to drop, winding around fir and pine-edged granite boulders, knobs and outcrops, interspersed cascades and calmer granite cliff-lined and wetland meadow stretches.
 The juxtaposition of easily discernible river-related historic features that add to the sense of place, with stunning natural scenery elements provide a short river segment that is outstanding and unique in the region of comparison.
 Recreation No outstandingly remarkable value Fisheries No outstandingly remarkable value Wildlife No outstandingly remarkable value Geology No outstandingly remarkable value Heritage No outstandingly remarkable value Other No outstandingly remarkable value